-The Department of Psychology at Virginia Tech offers graduate programs leading to the Ph.D. in three areas: Clinical Psychology, Industrial/Organizational Psychology, and Developmental and Biological Psychology.
+The Department of Psychology at Virginia Tech offers a doctoral program leading to the Ph.D. in psychology.
+Students may concentrate in one of four areas: Clinical Science, Developmental Science, Industrial/Organizational Psychology, and Biological Psychology.
 Students earn a Master of Science (M.S.) degree in psychology en route to the Ph.D., but the Department does not offer a terminal M.S. degree in any area.
 Applications from students with either bachelors or advanced degrees are welcomed.
-Although the graduate curriculum is organized into three specialty areas, all share the same philosophy: to assure that all graduate students are provided with the conceptual, quantitative, and methodological skills necessary to solve theoretical and applied problems.
+Although the graduate curriculum is organized into four specialty areas, all share the same philosophy: to assure that all graduate students are provided with the conceptual, quantitative, and methodological skills necessary to solve theoretical and applied problems.

-The Clinical Psychology program is a doctoral program in the Department of Psychology.
-The program is accredited by the Commission on Accreditation of the American Psychological Association and is a member of the Academy of Psychological Clinical Science Programs.
+The Clinical Science concentration is accredited by the Commission on Accreditation of the American Psychological Association and is a member of the Academy of Psychological Clinical Science Programs.
 Questions related to the program's accredited status should be directed to the Commission on Accreditation: Office of Program Consultation and Accreditation, American Psychological Association, 750 1st Street, NE, Washington, DC 20002; Phone: (202) 336-5679; E-mail: email@example.com; web: www.apa.org/ed/accreditation.
-The major aim of the program is to develop clinical scientists who will improve our nation's mental and physical health.
-Graduates will achieve this mission through research and evidence based careers directed toward the enhancement of mental and physical health and the prevention and treatment of mental and physical health problems.
-Program graduates will pursue careers in a variety of professional settings including universities, medical schools, health care delivery systems, and businesses and industries.
+The mission is to advance clinical science.
+We seek to produce graduates who are competent, productive, and successful at (a) conducting research relevant to the assessment, treatment, prevention, and understanding of health and mental health disorders; and/or (b) using science methods and evidence to design, develop, select, implement, deliver, evaluate, supervise, and disseminate evidence-based assessments, interventions, and prevention strategies.

-The program in Industrial/Organizational Psychology trains industrial/organizational psychologists within a scientist-practitioner model.
-Training in this program emphasizes a theoretical and quantitative approach to solving problems in business and industry.
-Our program emphasizes a strong background in psychological theories and principles, the development of sound research, problem-solving and quantitative skills, and the opportunity to apply these skills and knowledge to solving problems in the "real world."
+The concentration in Industrial/Organizational Psychology trains industrial/organizational psychologists within a scientist-practitioner model.
+Training in this area emphasizes a theoretical and quantitative approach to solving problems in business and industry.
+The concentration emphasizes a strong background in psychological theories and principles, the development of sound research, problem-solving and quantitative skills, and the opportunity to apply these skills and knowledge to solving problems in the "real world."
 Thus, it prepares students for teaching, research, and consultation in either the private or public sector.

-The program in Developmental and Biological Psychology trains research-oriented experimental psychologists using the mentorship model.
-This program is designed to provide graduate students with (a) a broad theoretical and empirical understanding of the main areas of experimental psychology, (b) expertise in specific areas of the students' research interests, and (c) strong training in diverse philosophical, design, and quantitative aspects of research.
-We offer training from the perspectives of cognitive neuroscience, developmental psychology, psychophysiology, and neuropsychology.
-The Ph.D. program of study is tailored to the interests of the individual student.
+The concentration in Biological Psychology trains research-oriented experimental psychologists using the mentorship model.
+This concentration is designed to provide graduate students with (a) a broad theoretical and empirical understanding of the main areas of experimental psychology, (b) expertise in specific areas of the students' research interests, and (c) strong training in diverse philosophical, design, and quantitative aspects of research.
+We offer training from the perspectives of behavioral neuroscience, psychophysiology, and neuropsychology.
+The plan of study is tailored to the interests of the individual student.
 Students also gain expertise as teachers in the university classroom.
-The primary mission of the program is to develop strong experimental researchers who will pursue careers in a variety of academic and non-academic settings.
+The primary mission of the concentration is to develop strong experimental researchers who will pursue careers in a variety of academic and non-academic settings.

 Core curriculum: At least three quantitative and research methods courses

-Breadth curriculum: At least three graduate-level courses outside of the student's research concentration (including but not limited to the Department of Psychology), designed to educate students in domains of study that complement their research interests, and expand students' general knowledge of the field at large.
-Students should consult their advisory committee and program-specific information described below in selecting their “breadth” courses.
+Breadth curriculum: At least three graduate-level courses outside of the student's research concentration (including but not limited to the Department of Psychology classes), designed to educate students in domains of study that complement their research interests, and expand students' general knowledge of the field at large.
+Students should consult their advisory committee and concentration-specific information described below in selecting their “breadth” courses.

-Additional coursework: Each of the department’s three programs specifies additional course requirements that are specific to the program, described below.
+Additional coursework: Each of the department’s four concentrations specifies additional course requirements that are specific to the area and are described further below.